Which AI copilots integrate with Zendesk? A complete 2026 guide

 Expert Verified

-If your team lives in Zendesk all day, you’re always looking for ways to make life a little easier.
+If your team lives in Zendesk all day, you're always looking for ways to make life a little easier.
 The idea of using AI to handle the boring, repetitive stuff and speed up replies is great.
-But let’s be real, figuring out how to actually connect it to your current setup can feel like a massive project you don’t have time for.
+But let's be real, figuring out how to actually connect it to your current setup can feel like a project you want to get right the first time.

 The good news is, you don't need a whole development team to get started.
 Plenty of AI copilots plug right into Zendesk, but they all work a bit differently.
 This guide is here to cut through the noise and show you the options, from Zendesk’s own built-in tools to more flexible third-party platforms, so you can find what actually works for your team.